krsyoung/krsyoung/HUG.md

 ## Things That *Really* Bug Me

-1. Having to ask twice.
+1. Having to ask twice (it is annoying for everyone involved).
 2. Preaching without action.
 3. Poor communication.